Brie Larson and Alex Greenwald Split 2 Years After Getting Engaged

 Brie Larson and fiancé Alex Greenwald have broken up after dating for over five years.

-Multiple outlets report that the director and musician recently called off their engagement.
+A source confirms to E!
+News that the director and musician recently called off their engagement.

 The pair got engaged nearly three years ago in May 2016 while on a vacation in Tokyo, Japan.
 Following the news of his proposal, Brie and Alex kept any wedding plans under wraps.